Mayakoba Classic Odds

 - Fred Funk - 2007 defending champion and winner of the 2007 Turtle Bay Championship held in Hawaii

-- Joe Ogilvie - doing well in the inaugural FedEx Cup playoff, The Barclays and winner of the 2007 US Bank Championship in Milwaukee
+- Joe Ogilvie – doing well in the inaugural FedEx Cup playoff, The Barclays Golf Tournament and winner of the 2007 US Bank Championship in Milwaukee

-- Boo Weekly - currently ranked at number 45 on the World Golf Ranking and winner of the 2007 Verizon Heritage played in South Carolina, USA
+- Boo Weekly – currently ranked at number 45 on the World Golf Ranking and winner of the 2007 and 2008 Verizon Heritage Golf Tournament played in South Carolina, USA

 Should Contend